grafana/xk6-disruptor/README.md

 > ⚠️  xk6-disruptor is in the alpha stage, undergoing active development.
 We do not guarantee API compatibility between releases - your k6 scripts may need to be updated on each release until this extension reaches v1.0 release.

+## Use case for xk6-disruptor

+The main use case for xk6-disruptor is to test the resiliency of an application of diverse types disruptions by reproducing their effects, but without having to reproduce their root-causes.
+For example, inject delays in the HTTP requests an application makes to a service  without having to stress or interfere with the infrastructure (network, nodes) on which the service runs, or affecting other workloads in unexpected ways.

+In this way, xk6-disruptor make reliability tests repeatable, predictable and limits their blast-radius.
+These are important characteristic in order to incorporate this kind of tests in the test suits of applications deployed on shared infrastructures such as staging environments.

 ## Learn more